How much you can contribute each year

 - 18% of your earned income for the previous year, or

-- the maximum contributionContribution Money that you put into a savings or investment plan.+ read full definition amount for the current taxTax A fee the government charges on income, property, and sales.
-The money goes to finance government programs and other costs.+ read full definition year: $25,370 for 2016.
+- the maximum contributionContribution Money that you put into a savings or investment plan.+ read full definition amount for taxTax A fee the government charges on income, property, and sales.
+The money goes to finance government programs and other costs.+ read full definition year 2022: $29, 210.

 If you are a member of a pensionPension A steady income you get after you retire.
 Some pensions pay you a fixed amount for life.
 Others save up money for you while you are working.
 You use that money to create income after you retire.+ read full definition plan, your pension adjustment will reduce the amount you can contribute to your RRSPRRSP See Registered Retirement Savings Plan.+ read full definition.

 Where to find your RRSP deduction limitDeduction limit The most you can deduct for your RRSP contribution on your income tax return.
 Any money that you put into a pension plan at work counts as part of your RRSP contribution.+ read full definition

 You can find your RRSP deduction limit on your most recent Notice of Assessment from the Canada Revenue Agency (CRA).
 You receive this Notice of Assessment after you file your tax return.
 You can also view your deduction limit online if you register for CRA’s My Account.

 You have 60 days after the end of the year (usually until March 1, or February 29 in a leap year) to make your RRSP contribution for the previous year.
 For the 2021 tax year, March 1, 2022 is the deadline.